-GridBeyond Lands US$13.8 Million Investment From Samsung Ventures
+GridBeyond Lands 12 Million Euro Investment from Samsung Ventures

-The partnership is expected to explore collaboration opportunities in areas including energy trading, asset optimization, and broader energy services.
+The partnership is expected to explore collaboration opportunities in areas including energy trading, asset optimization and broader energy services.

 GridBeyond specializes in software that manages and coordinates energy resources such as renewable generation, battery storage and electricity demand in real time.
-Its platform is designed to help balance supply and demand across power grids, enabling services like energy trading, frequency response, and capacity market participation.
+Its platform is designed to help balance supply and demand across power grids, enabling services like energy trading, frequency response and capacity market participation.

-The company works with utilities and industrial clients to manage energy use and integrate renewable sources more efficiently, while also owning and operating some clean energy assets such as solar and battery systems.
+Founded in 2010, GridBeyond has positioned itself as a player in the transition toward more flexible and digitized energy systems.
+It works with utilities and industrial clients to manage energy use and integrate renewable sources more efficiently, while also owning and operating some clean energy assets such as solar and battery systems.

 The company has expanded internationally in recent years, including leading the optimization of a large-scale battery energy storage system in California.